Skip to content

 Crawfish King

-Mr. Erral LeBlanc of Breaux Bridge was chosen as the 2023 Crawfish King.
+Mr. Shine Sonnier of Breaux Bridge was chosen as the 2024 Crawfish King.

 Crawfish Queen

-Miss Bree Guidry of Breaux Bridge has been crowned the 2023 Crawfish Queen.
+Miss Demi Patin of Breaux Bridge has been crowned the 2024 Crawfish Queen.
 The Crawfish Queen is chosen from a group of young women who reside in the Breaux Bridge High School District and is between the age of 18 to 23.
 She will represent the Crawfish Festival at the Washington Mardi Gras Ball and at the Louisiana Association of Fairs and Festivals Queen of Queens Pageant.

 Ecrevettes